Skip to content

 StatusMeaning

-RunningCurrently executing
+RunningCurrently executing on a worker

-CompletedFinished successfully
+SucceededFinished successfully

-CancelledCancelled by a user, during shutdown, or because it expired
+CanceledStopped by a user, shutdown, or expiration

 app.AddJob("Flaky", async () => { /* ... */ })